sgryphon/iot-demo-build/azure-ttn/README-ttn.md

 Copy in the Azure IoT Hub hostname and Azure IoT Hub access key, and then click Enable Azure IoT Hub integration.

 ### Add devices

 From the left hand menu select End devices, then click Add end device.

 Enter the details, e.g. I have a Dragino LDDS75, along with the DEV EUI identifier and the APP KEY shared secret, and your local region and frequency plan, and click Register end device

-In the case of the Dragino LDDS75, I also had to update the Payload Formatter, as the default Device Repository formatter was for an older 6-byte message, not the 8-byte message from my update firmware.

 Turn your device on to start sending data.